 Well, you may look at the photos of my piece in progress and wonder how we came up with Rebecca?

 This whole project with all of us has come about after a Call For Entry of tall tales and history of the Burlington Arts Centre ~ so Rebecca is a sculpture ... which looks nothing like a woman ~ but does have many lights and shadows, and also much negative space to work with.

 As a group we decided to “move” Rebecca to a place where light and shadow is even more prevalent … this has not been without its challenges but I am sure the piece will come together to show Rebecca in her best light!

 We all have strips of the finished composition which are about 6 or 7 inches wide but about 55” high.
 They will all hang side by side to form the larger composition.

-welcome, I am a mother, wife, sister, fibrist and friend living in the toronto area.
-My love is the arts of all kinds, especially fibre but also I have a long enchantment with painting, drawing and print-making ~ thanks so much for stopping ~
+welcome, I am a painter, mother, sister, artist, teacher, and friend living in the toronto area.
+My love is the arts of all kinds, especially painting but also I have a long enchantment with drawing, print-making, and textiles ~ thanks so much for reading ~